The U.S. Food and Drug Administration announced new guidance to help packaged food makers comply with the latest Nutrition Facts label guidelines.

 Additional background regarding reference amounts typically consumed for non-juice beverages for infants and young children.

 Clarity regarding whether the Nutrition Facts label for products sold in small packages must list all nutrients in insignificant amounts.

-Modification of guidance regarding the placement of the Nutrition Facts and Supplement Facts labels to clarify that the label shouldn’t be on the bottom of packages (such as the bottom of boxes, cans, and bottles) they’re visible during standard retail display and consumer handling.
+Modification of guidance regarding the Nutrition Facts and Supplement Facts labels to clarify that the label shouldn’t be on the bottom of packages (such as the bottom of boxes, cans, and bottles), ensuring labels are visible during standard retail display and consumer handling.

 “The new Nutrition Facts label has updated serving sizes for many foods,” explained Dr. Claudine Kavanaugh, Director of the Office of Nutrition and Food Labeling in the FDA’s Center for Food Safety and Applied Nutrition.
 “We know that Americans are eating differently, and the calories and nutrients on the label are required to reflect what people eat and drink — not a recommendation of what to eat or drink.
 The new label, including this dual column layout, will drive consumers’ attention to the calories and Percent Daily Value of nutrients they’re consuming.”